 Commissioner Covington echoed the compliments of her fellow commissioners and everyone who worked tirelessly on the budget and added they can breathe a sigh of relief from a 10 percent reduction to now being able to have so many different needs met for the next fiscal year.
 She acknowledged the mayor for seeing that the Department's needs were credible needs and that certain parts of the Department are growing in responsibility.
 She asked Chief Tong to speak about LEMSA and the discussions they are having regarding more collaboration.
 Chief Tong stated that one of the things they are looking at is the process of how they are able to address different changes that need to occur in regard to protocol and polices and having prediscussions prior to actually having them go through a more formalized process with the different committees that are within the EMSA and they want to be a part of the problem solving discussions.
 Commissioner Covington thinks earlier input is critical and she is glad to see this happening and confirmed that the transition from EMSA to the DEM started in July and right now they have been meeting with DEM, AMR and King American leadership.
 The next meeting will include the EMS Agency.
-Commissioner Covington also confirmed that the new ambulance facility has been a morale booster for the members of Station 49, and she announced the full support of the commissioners and that they appreciate all of Chief Tong's efforts.
+Commissioner Covington also confirmed that the new ambulance facility has been a morale booster for the members of Station 49, and she announced the full support of the commissioners and that they appreciate all Chief Tong's efforts.
 She asked Chief Nicholson to talk about the numbers of unvaccinated members of the Department and how things are going to be approached.
-Chief Nicholson responded that the City DHR has come up with the same policy for all city workers with a few caveats and they are requiring all employees to register their vaccine status on the Employee Portal by close of business Thursday and if they do not, there may be some disciplinary action taken against them.
+Chief Nicholson responded that they currently have 29 members off either with COVID or COVID exposure and that the City DHR has come up with the same policy for all city workers with a few caveats and they are requiring all employees to register their vaccine status on the Employee Portal by close of business Thursday and if they do not, there may be some disciplinary action taken against them.
 She added that all members currently working out in the field in some capacity or other must be vaccinated by October 13, 2021 and if members decide not to get vaccinated and don't have a valid religious or medical exemption, the city will move to separate people.
-Commissioner Covington encouraged everyone to be vaccinated.
+She stated that she believes they have over 90 percent of members that have reported their vaccination status.
+Commissioner Covington responded: "I really encourage everyone to be vaccinated.
+And I know for 99 percent of the people who work for the Department, especially as paramedics and firefighters, that this is their dream job.
+They have wanted to be a firefighter, paramedic for most of their lives.
+And you're with the Department because the Chief believes in you.
+And to not be able to do the work that you feel you were born to do would be a tremendous loss, I think.
+So please, please get vaccinated.".